-People who do CFA know that there’re a lot of factors to consider before one can come into any conclusion.
-You need to take into account the country, the age group, the years of experience, the occupation statistics, the career progression and the job roles CFAs choose to be in.
-Moreover, there’re also other factors like finding the right candidates, getting enough data to be called as sample and then justifying your research on the same control group.
-And finally compare your data with professionals in finance who didn’t go for CFA profession.
-Then you will be able to reach a conclusion.
+People who do CFA know that they’re many factors to consider before one can come to any conclusion.
+You need to consider the country, the age group, the years of experience, the occupation statistics, the career progression, and the job roles CFAs choose to be in.
+Moreover, other factors like finding the right candidates, getting enough data to be called as a sample, and then justifying your research on the same control group.
+And finally, compare your data with professionals in finance who didn’t go for the CFA profession.
+Then you will be able to conclude.

 The above data that we presented are based on all the factors that we mentioned above.
 So you don’t need to think that they’re exhaustive by nature.
-They are not and no research can be exhaustive by itself.
-And there’re plenty of room for errors also.
+They are not, and no research can be exhaustive by itself.
+And there’s plenty of room for errors also.

 So what you need to do with the information we provided?